CaitlinECataldo/js-dev-final-capstone-starter-simon-says/README.md

 Live site: https://caitlinecataldo.github.io/js-dev-final-capstone-starter-simon-says/

+# Success Criteria

+Not working:
+- (done) Audio
+- (done) Point counter (beginning starts at 1)
+      - reason: no initialization originally
+- keyboard (remove when I submit project and fix after.
+Push to a seperate branch)
+- I will need to replace the status text with the "Select your level" text

+Functionality:
+- (done) The game starts when a player clicks the `start` button.
+- (done) The computer selects the pads randomly.
+- (done) The player can select a pad when it's their turn.
+- (done) The game ends/resets when a player makes a mistake or successfully completes all the rounds of the level.
+- (done) The game is deployed to Github.
+- (done) The game presents some aspects of originality and creativity as specified in US-06.

+General Code Organization:
+- (done I think?)
+Minimal code duplication
+- (done) Comments are used to describe the functions.

 # Foundations for Web Development - Final Capstone (Simon Says)

 You've been hired as an intern at *Thinkful Game Studio*, which has decided to create a game, *Simon Says*.
 You will be applying all the HTML, CSS, and JavaScript skills you've learned in this course to help them build this game.